 See the difference?
 In the second case, the prospect gets something now.

-Upgrade the user experience by highlighting what they will get from your site and your services and they will most likely be more willing to buy.
+Upgrade the user experience by highlighting what they’ll get from your site and your services and they’ll be more willing to buy.

-Never forgets the user’s question “Why should I do this?
+Never forget the user’s question “Why should I do this?

 People want to know why they have to do something.
-If we don’t make it clear for them, they may simply decide not to do it.
+If we don’t make it clear to them, they may simply decide not to do it.

-Here’s an example.
-On a subscription form a company asked for the customer’s phone number.
+On a subscription form, a company asked for the customer’s phone number.

 And they anticipated the clear objection that immediately arises: